mento-protocol/docs/dive-deeper/fpmm/README.md

 # Fixed-Price Market Makers (FPMMs)

 This page is the **reference** for how FPMMs work in Mento V3: the invariant, operations, rebalancing, and configuration.
-For **why** Mento uses oracle pricing and why curve-based AMMs (CFMMs) don't work well for FX—including LVR and slippage—see [What Is Mento?](../../get-started/what-is-mento.md).
+For **why** Mento uses oracle pricing and why curve-based AMMs (CFMMs) don't work well for FX—including LVR and slippage—see [What Is Mento? (deep dive)](../what-is-mento.md).

 In Mento V3, every swap pool is an **FPMM**: the swap price is fixed to an external **oracle** rate (minus a fee), not derived from reserves.
 There is no reserve-based curve, no curve-based slippage, and no LVR from a stale pool price.
 Risks shift to **oracle** quality and **inventory**; the protocol addresses those with **trading limits**, **circuit breakers**, and **rebalancing** by allowlisted strategies.